pantacuzino/goofer/validation_board.md

 - people mind when they are being asked the same question multiple times
 - people mind when they are being asked a question which already was answered somewhere

+NB:

-# It's an iterative process, the problem Hypothesis will change.
+- It's an iterative process, the problem Hypothesis will change.
 It might not yield any business ideas but it will help you learn.